-My name is James Carroll.
-I go by Jamie.
-I grew up in a small, rural community in Central Illinois called Nokomis (supposedly named after and Indian princess).
+My name is James "Jamie" Carroll.
+I grew up in a small, rural community in Central Illinois called Nokomis (supposedly named after an Indian princess).
 I went into the Army right after high school.
+I never intended to become a counselor.
 Toward the end of my enlistment with the Army, I had decided that I wanted to be an airplane pilot.
 As I researched the requirements to be a pilot, I found out that most commercial airlines wanted you to have a degree as well as a pilot license.
 I then enrolled in college at Southern Illinois University-Edwardsville.
 My father wanted me to major in electrical engineering.
 However, I thought psychology and philosophy would be more interesting.

 Once I started studying psychology, I was very interested in the way people think.
 However, once I got my BA degree, I realized there were not that many employment opportunities for me.
-I finally got a job as a Resident Counselor at Youth in Need.
-Here I worked with teenage girls who were in the care of the State.
+I got a job as a Resident Counselor at Youth in Need.
+Here I worked with teenage girls who were in the care of the state.
 All had been abused and/or neglected.
+I soon discovered that in order to be a counselor, I needed to get a graduate degree.
 During this time, I enrolled in the graduate counseling program at Lindenwood University.
 I then got a job working as a Youth Specialist with the Division of Youth Services.
-Here I worked with adolescent boys who had been convicted crimes.
+Here I worked with adolescent boys who had been convicted crimes in the juvenile court.

 My office is located in the St. Louis area at 106 Four Seasons Center, Suite 103B; Chesterfield, MO 63017 (close to 141 and Olive).
 I can be reached at 314-651-6679.
 Or email at firstname.lastname@example.org.